Love Walked In (film): Plot synopsis

-Jack (Denis Leary) is a world-weary pianist and writer in a lounge named the Blue Cat.
-His wife, Vicki (Aitana Sánchez-Gijón), is a songstress who has a way with the "pseudo-Gershwin" tunes her husband writes.
+Jack is a world-weary pianist and writer in a lounge named the Blue Cat.
+His wife Vicki is a singer who has a way with the "pseudo-Gershwin" tunes her husband writes.
 The couple is desperately poor after 10 years of touring crummy clubs.

-Meanwhile, Fred Moore (Terence Stamp), the club owner, is captivated by the beauty of Vicki.
-Moore is married to a wealthy woman, known only as Mrs. Moore (Marj Dusay), whom he admits to having married for her money.
-Although Fred is a faithful husband, the jealous Mrs. Moore has hired Eddie (Michael Badalucco), a private detective who happens to be an old friend of Jack's, to gather evidence of Fred's infidelity.
+Meanwhile, Fred Moore, the club owner, is captivated by the beauty of Vicki.
+Moore is married to a wealthy woman, known only as Mrs. Moore, whom he admits to having married for her money.
+Although Fred is a faithful husband, the jealous Mrs. Moore has hired Eddie, a private detective who happens to be an old friend of Jack's, to gather evidence of Fred's infidelity.
 Having come up with nothing, the sleazy detective begs Jack to help by arranging for Vicki to seduce Fred in front of a hidden camera.
 Together Jack, Vicky and Eddie plan to blackmail Moore.

 At the same time Jack is also writing a crime short story set in the 1930s, a noiresque crime thriller, which the viewer sees inter cut in imaginary scenes as Jack narrates.
 This secondary narration is also a telling of what happens with Jack and Vicki in a different and subtle way.